Addressing Distribution Shift in RTB Markets via Exponential Tilting

-From this formulation, the optimization problem for distribution matching, constrained to the integration of the marginal density equating to one, is described by:
+\textbf{Fitting the exponential tilt model} With the formulation in \eqref{eq:T}, the optimization problem for distribution matching, constrained by the requirement that the marginal density integrates to one, is described by:

-The choice of $D$ as a metric to measure the distance between distributions is flexible. \cite{maity2023understanding} demonstrated that using the Kullback-Leibler (KL) divergence allows the optimization to proceed without needing to estimate $p(x, U=i)$ or $q(x)$.
-Rather, it necessitates a probabilistic classifier, $\heta_W = \{\heta_{W,i}\}_{i\in \{0,1\}}$ trained from the source domain, which can be written as
+The choice of $D$ as a metric to measure the distance between distributions is flexible. \cite{maity2023understanding} demonstrated that using the Kullback-Leibler (KL) divergence allows the optimization to proceed without the need to estimate $p(x, U=i)$ or $q(x)$.
+Instead, it requires a probabilistic classifier $\heta_W = \{\heta_{W,i}\}_{i\in \{0,1\}}$ trained on the source domain, which can be expressed as